 Keep Graph History For

 Each graph keeps historical data and the duration at which this data is kept can be set via this menu.
 This is useful for monitoring a process over time to determine the stability of each process on any given machine.
 A timeline at the bottom of the graph displays the time frame currently being displayed.
-You can also right-click within the graph and enable the Scale to Fit option to view the full set of recorded information.
+You can also right-click on the graph and enable the Scale to Fit option to view the full set of recorded information.
 To reset the history of the performance counters, click on the Reset Counters button.

 The Networking tab displays real-time network usage performance information.
 The information presented in this view represents the statistics for each network interface available on the computer and is divided into the Receive and Send graphs.

 Use this tab to view the currently configured startup program on the computer.
 A startup program is a process which automatically starts when a user logs in.
 For instance, Microsoft Messenger is often configured to automatically start upon logging in.
 However, having too many programs configured to start automatically may result in a lengthy and slow login process.

 The Startup Programs tab lists all currently configured startup programs.
 The list displays default information for each program such as the process name and description.
 However, more information is available.
 To modify the information displayed in the list, right-click on a column header and enable/disable the appropriate categories.

 A program can be configured to automatically start in multiple ways.
 The Type information column displays some generic description of where the configuration has been found.
 This value can be:

 - Registry – [All Users | User Side]